Nagalakshmi-Pulivarthi/Capthat/README.md

-# CapThat! - Chrome Extension
+# Capture Board! - Chrome Extension

 A Chrome Extension that allows users to capture images from any webpage and display them in a beautiful Capture Board.